srp33/ShinyLearner/UserScripts/docs/nestedboth_crossvalidation.md

     --num-cores [integer]
     --temp-dir [dir_path]

+The `--verbose` argument is set to `false` by default.
+If set to `true`, detailed information about the processing steps will be printed to standard out.
+This flag is typically used for debugging purposes.

+The `--ohe` argument is set to `true` by default.
+If set to `true`, any categorical variable in the data will be [one-hot encoded](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science).

+The `--scale` argument is set to `none` by default (no scaling is performed).
+When set to one of the other options, any continuous variable will be scaled using the specified method.
+Information about the scaling methods can be found on the [scikit-learn site](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-py).
+Continuous variables will be scaled only if *more than* 50% of values are unique.

+The `--impute` argument is set to `false` by default.
+When set to `true`, missing values will be imputed.
+In input data files, missing values should be specified as ?, NA, or null.
+Median-based imputation will be used for continuous and integer variables.
+Mode-based imputation will be used for discrete variables.
+Any variable missing more than 50% of values across all samples will be removed.
+Subsequently, any sample missing more than 50% of values across all features will be removed.

+The `--num-cores` argument is set to `1` by default.
+When set to a number greater than `1`, ShinyLearner will attempt to use multiple cores when executing a given algorithm.
+Not every algorithm supports multi-core processing.

+When a value is specified for `--temp-dir`, temporary files will be stored in the specified location; otherwise, temporary files will be stored in the operating system's default location for temporary files.

+## OUTPUT FILES

+Please go [here](https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md) for descriptions of what these output files contain.

+* Metrics.tsv

+* Predictions.tsv

+* SelectedFeatures.tsv

+* Nested_Metrics.tsv

+* Nested_Predictions.tsv

+* Nested_SelectedFeatures.tsv

+* Nested_SelectedFeatures_Summarized.tsv

+* Nested_Classification_ElapsedTime.tsv

+* Nested_FeatureSelection_ElapsedTime.tsv

+* Log.txt

-EXAMPLE
+## EXAMPLE

+The following example illustrates how to execute ShinyLearner using [Docker](https://www.docker.com) on a Unix-based system (e.g., Linux or Mac OS).
+For additional help or to learn about executing the software on Windows, go [here](http://bioapps.byu.edu/shinylearner/).

+The first `-v` argument specifies the directory where the input data files are stored on your computer.
+In the example below, the data files would be stored in the current working directory (`$(pwd)`).
+(Within the Docker container, ShinyLearner will access these files via `/InputData`.)

+The second `-v` argument specifies the directory where the output files will be stored after ShinyLearner performs the analysis.
+In the example below, the output files would be stored in a directory called `Output` that is a subdirectory of the current working directory (`$(pwd)`).
+(Within the Docker container, ShinyLearner will access these files via `/OutputData`.)

+The fourth line in the example below indicates the name and version of the Docker image to be used.

+    docker run --rm -i \
+      -v $(pwd)/:/InputData \
+      -v $(pwd)/Output:/OutputData \
+      srp33/shinylearner:version477 \
       UserScripts/nestedboth_crossvalidation \
-      --data Data.tsv.gz \
+        --data /InputData/Data.tsv.gz \
         --description "My_Interesting_Analysis" \
+        --output-dir /OutputData/ \
         --iterations 1 \
         --outer-folds 10 \
         --inner-folds 5 \
         --classif-algo "AlgorithmScripts/Classification/tsv/sklearn/svm_linear/default" \
         --fs-algo "AlgorithmScripts/FeatureSelection/tsv/sklearn/anova/default" \
         --num-features 5,10,50,100 \
-      --scale robust \
+        --scale robust
-      --output-dir Output/

-NOTES

-    The --data argument allows you to specify input data files in one of the supported formats (see https://github.com/srp33/ShinyLearner/blob/master/InputFormats.md).

-    The --description value should be a user-friendly description of the analysis that will be performed.
-This description will be specified in the output files.
-If the description contains space characters, be sure to surround it in quotations.

-    The --classif-algo argument allows you to specify classification algorithm(s) to be used in the analysis.
-The value should be a relative path to a script specified under AlgorithmScripts (for example, AlgorithmScripts/Classification/tsv/sklearn/svm).
-Alternatively, you may specify the name of a text file that ends with ".list" and contains a list of algorithms (one per line) that you would like to include in the analysis.
-See https://github.com/srp33/ShinyLearner/blob/master/Algorithms.md for more information about algorithms.
-This argument may be specified multiple times.
-Wildcards may be used (in quotes).

-    The --fs-algo argument allows you to specify feature-selection algorithm(s) to be used in the analysis.
-The value(s) should be a relative path to a script specified under AlgorithmScripts (for example, AlgorithmScripts/FeatureSelection/tsv/sklearn/anova).
-Alternatively, you may specify the name of a text file that ends with ".list" and contains a list of algorithms (one per line) that you would like to include in the analysis.
-See https://github.com/srp33/ShinyLearner/blob/master/Algorithms.md for more information about algorithms.
-This argument may be specified multiple times.
-Wildcards may be used (in quotes).

-    The --data, --classif-algo, and --fs-algo arguments must be used at least once but can be used multiple times.
-Wildcards may be used (in quotations).

-    The --num-features argument should be used once.
-It indicates the number of top-ranked features that should be used in nested cross-validation in an attempt to identify the optimal number of features to use for classification.
-Multiple values should be separated by commas.

-    The --iterations value must be a positive integer.
-It indicates the number of times that a full round of cross-validation should be performed.

-    The --outer-folds and --inner-folds arguments must be integers.
-If a value is 0 or is greater than or equal to the number of samples in the data set, leave-one-out cross validation will be used.
-If neither of these situations occurs, k-fold cross validation will be used, and the specified values will be used as k (a value of 1 is not allowed).

-    The --output-dir argument allows you to indicate where output files will be stored.
-If this directory does not already exist, ShinyLearner will create it.
-For information about the output files that will be created, see https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md.

-    The --verbose argument is set to false by default.
-If set to true, detailed information about the processing steps will be printed to standard out.
-This flag is typically used for debugging purposes.

-    The --ohe argument is set to true by default.
-This means that any categorical variables will be [one-hot encoded](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science).

-    The --scale argument is set to none by default (no scaling is performed).
-When set to one of the other options, any continuous variable(s) will be scaled using the specified method.
-Information about the scaling methods can be found on the [scikit-learn site](https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-py).
-Continuous variables will be scaled only if more than 50% of values are unique.

-    The --impute argument is set to false by default.
-When set to true, missing values will be imputed.
-Median-based imputation will be used for continuous and integer variables.
-Mode-based imputation will be used for discrete variables.
-Any variable missing more than 50% of values across all samples will be removed.
-Subsequently, any sample missing more than 50% of values across all features will be removed.
-In input data files, missing values should be specified as ?, NA, or null.

-    The --num-cores argument is set to 1 by default.
-When set to a number greater than 1, it will attempt to use multiple cores when executing a given algorithm.
-Not every algorithm supports parallelization.

-    When a value is specified for --temp-dir, temporary files will be stored in the specified location; otherwise, temporary files will be stored in the operating system's default location for temporary files.

-OUTPUTS

-    Metrics.tsv

-    Predictions.tsv

-    SelectedFeatures.tsv

-    Nested_Metrics.tsv

-    Nested_Predictions.tsv

-    Nested_SelectedFeatures.tsv

-    Nested_SelectedFeatures_Summarized.tsv

-    Nested_Classification_ElapsedTime.tsv

-    Nested_FeatureSelection_ElapsedTime.tsv

-    Log.txt

-    (Please see https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md for descriptions of what these files contain.)